 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-The retention of all data will be reviewed every 3 months and a decision will be made as to whether it should be retained based on the precise circumstances i.e. whether cases based on requests for assistance are ongoing and whether there is a need to retain the information for the purpose of potentially providing it to law enforcement agencies.
+Because of the nature of the work that we do the retention of all data will be reviewed on an ongoing basis with a full review made annually.
+A decision will be made as to whether it should be retained based on the precise circumstances i.e. whether cases based on requests for assistance are ongoing and whether there is a need to retain the information for the purpose of potentially providing it to law enforcement agencies.

 We will only store or transfer your personal data within the European Economic Area (the “EEA”).
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
 This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.